 - THE 493 Special Topics in Theatre–Performance

 Required Upper-division Dramatic Literature Courses (choose 1 from the list below)

 Also required are 9 credits in emphasis-specific courses (in consultation with academic advisor)

 *Denotes courses that meet both major and general education requirements

 - All theatre majors, minors and arts for children - theatre specialty students must participate in the production program of the department.

 Student Learning OutcomesUpon completion of the program, students will be able to:

-- Assess theatrical activity within an historical perspective.
+- Analyze and discuss theatrical activity within an historical perspective

 - Discuss a broad range of dramatic literature.